 Borscht is good for any day and it is specially great for family gathering since it always yields big.
 Buy a nice loaf of dark rye or baguette to dunk or even better, if available, get Armenian "Matnakash" bread.
 As we say in Armenian "Bari Akhorjak" (Bon appétit).

-5-7 medium roasted red beets, peeled and thinly sliced
+5-7 medium red beets, roasted, peeled and thinly sliced or grated

 5 cups shredded green cabbage